Hansastro/Nanodregree_Data_Analyst/Chapter6/ud120-projects/final_project/Report.md

 In the dataset, there is a field "email address".
 This information is not usefull to identify the POIs (it is unique for each people).
 This field should be removed.

 # Check for outliers
+The analysis show that the data are quite widely distributed.
+To target the values which have an extrem value a z-Score calculation was performed.
+The results was check and all values are quite plausible.
+Just two values related to the number of mail sent are quite high.
+Possible but high.
+It is a point we have to keep in mind if this attribute is used as a feature.